 - In addition to this, the central vacuole also pushes the cytoplasmic organelles closer to the cell wall for greater light exposure.

 Plants in general are often described as “inflatable“.
-Using your knowledge on the central vacuole, what do you think is the advantage of this construction how such compensate for the immobility of plants?
+Using your knowledge on the central vacuole, what do you think is the advantage of this construction how such compensation for the immobility of plants?